Support for early career teachers

 We offer financial support to state-funded schools and colleges across England, including bursaries to support continuing professional development and curriculum delivery.

 Trainee teachers who pass the Computer Science Accelerator programme are eligible deferred bursary of up to £920 upon completion.
 This is payable when claimed within one academic year of gaining qualified teacher status, and once employment is gained in a state-funded school or college.

-If you start Computer Science Accelerator as an NQT or RQT, there are further bursaries available to support you and your school.
+If you start Computer Science Accelerator as a newly qualified teacher, there are further bursaries available to support you and your school.

 Communities of Practice

 Communities of Practice - run by Computing at School (CAS) - are local networks of computing teachers that share expertise, resources and best practice to encourage strong and effective teaching.
 This can be a valuable source of peer support, especially in your early career.

 If you would like to learn more about communities of practice, Computing at School run free 'ITE Introduction to CAS' webinars.
 Find any upcoming dates.

 Computing at School has a dedicated Community of Practice for primary trainee teachers too.
 The community aims to support trainees in their primary computing journey through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.

 Teach Computing Curriculum

-If you are on placement, or have started your NQT year, and you would like support with lesson and unit planning, the teach computing curriculum contains everything you need to teach computing at key stages 1-4, including lesson plans, slides, worksheets, homework and assessments.
+If you are on placement or have started your first year of teaching and you would like support with lesson and unit planning, the Teach Computing Curriculum contains everything you need to teach computing at key stages 1-4, including lesson plans, slides, worksheets, homework and assessments.